 Price is a huge factor when deciding what type of compact adventure RV is right for you.
 We couldn’t rationalize spending more on our adventure RV than we did on our full-timing RV, so we knew a truck camper was the way to go!

 Truck campers can be hard to find.
-Unlike the most popular styles of RVs (class A, class C, fifth wheels, and travel trailers), truck campers have fewer units manufactured, and the amount produced yearly is a lot lower than other RVs.
+Unlike the most popular styles of RVs and motorhomes (class A, class C, fifth wheels, and travel trailers), truck campers have fewer units manufactured, and the amount produced yearly is a lot lower than other RVs.
 There are fewer companies that manufacture truck campers in comparison to the manufacturers who make different classes of RVs.
 This leads to a supply and demand issue with truck campers.
 Aside from that, the available ones can vary significantly in price depending on used versus new, age, features, and brand.

 Brand New Truck Campers